alsutton/mastodon-aws-architecture/README.md

 ### Main Instances

 We have an EC2 Auto Scaling Group which uses the latest AMI for our installation.
-The ASG is configured to scale upwards a desired level of 2 instances (so that one can fall over unexpectedly and not affect service).
+The ASG is configured to scale upwards from a minimum & desired level of 2 instances (so that one can fall over unexpectedly and not affect service).

 The launch template includes an auto-allocated public IP, which allows instances